 It is important for all students to consult a Human Development faculty advisor in order to determine major requirements for graduation.
 Beginning in Fall 2018, California State University, East Bay will be switching from the quarter to the semester system.
 Students who will be taking a mix of quarter and semester courses should contact a department faculty advisor for major advising.

-A Minor in Human Development requires the completion of 24 units of 3000 or 4000 level courses with the prefix HDEV.
+A Minor in Human Development requires the completion of 16 units of 300 or 400 level courses with the prefix HDEV.
+Please note if you declared the Minor in the quarter system you will need to consult a faculty advisor.

 It is important to start the process of applying for graduation by no later than the second week of the quarter prior to the quarter in which you graduate.
 Pay the filing fee on MyCSUEB by clicking on "Apply for Graduation" (or you can pay in the SA building).
 Have a GE check done at Academic Advising and Career Education (AACE) (or with any other counselor that you may have worked with, such as someone who works with Project IMPACT, Project EXCEL, EOP, etc.).
 If you have completed the requirements for a Minor, complete a Minor Check with your Minor Department.